oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/04-wls-domain.md

 ```

 ### Build the Domain Image
-A script wrapper [build.sh](../demo-domains/domainBuilder/build.sh) is used to do this.
-See the script usage below:
+We provide a script wrapper [build.sh](../demo-domains/domainBuilder/build.sh) to help do this.
+See the script usage:
 ```
 usage: ./build.sh domainName adminUser adminPwd mysqlUser mysqlPwd
 ```